techatpark/sql-builder/README.md

     .queryForOne(this::mapRow)
     .execute(dataSource);

-// Check if the inserted record exists boolean exists = new SqlBuilder("SELECT id FROM movie WHERE id = ?")
+// Check if the record exists
+boolean exists = new SqlBuilder("SELECT id FROM movie WHERE id = ?")
     .param(generatedId)
     .queryForExists()
     .execute(dataSource);
 ```